-Deep Creek Conservation Park is the largest portion of remaining natural vegetation on the Fleurieu Peninsula and is home to an array of native wildlife such as western grey kangaroos, short-beaked echidnas and 100 species of birds.
+Deep Creek National Park is the largest portion of remaining natural vegetation on the Fleurieu Peninsula and is home to an array of native wildlife such as western grey kangaroos, short-beaked echidnas and 100 species of birds.

 It’s located within 100 km of Adelaide – less than 2 hours’ drive – making it a perfect destination for a day trip or weekend getaway.

 Deep Creek really is a park for everyone to enjoy, with accessible accommodation within the park and equipment available for exploring the trails.

 Here’s how to make the most of it:

 Hire a TrailRider all-terrain wheelchair for free

 The TrailRider all-terrain wheelchair allows people with limited mobility to explore Deep Creek National Park’s diverse trails.
 The one-wheeled chair is a cross between a wheelbarrow and sedan chair.

 The TrailRider requires a minimum of two reasonably fit people (one at each end of the chair) to control and guide it.
 Depending on the trails you wish to travel and the strength and level of fitness of your helpers, you might need up to four fit helpers.
 The chair is motorised, making it easier to explore some steeper and longer trails.

 You can hire a TrailRider from the District Council of Yankalilla for free for up to three days.
 Chair users are required to bring a bike helmet and watch a short introduction video before heading out on their adventure.
 The chair weighs 25 kg, but can easily disassemble and fit in the back of most medium-sized SUVs.

 Bookings are essential and can be made by contacting the Fleurieu Coast Visitor Information Centre on 08 8558 0240 or 1300 965 842, or by email.
 The visitor centre is located a half-hour drive away from Deep Creek National Park, on the way to the park if you’re travelling from Adelaide.